Mitten Vinyl cladding can boost the energy efficiency of a home, and has environmental benefits in its use and manufacture

 R value can be further increased by the use of in-wall insulation such as fibreglass batts, and a compliant wall wrap underlay.
 An R value of 3 should easily be achieved if these principles are adhered to.

-The great advantage of foam-backed insulated vinyl cladding from Vinyl Cladding New Zealand is being able to add a layer of insulation to the entire home without any demolition or reconstruction, resulting in higher insulation levels and energy savings year after year.
+The great advantage of our foam-backed insulated vinyl cladding is being able to add a layer of insulation to the entire home without any demolition or reconstruction, resulting in higher insulation levels and energy savings year after year.
 This is good news for the homeowner, and for the planet.